 Stabilize your arm balances

 Unfortunately, I’m going to repeat myself yet again.
 Arm balances require a large number of muscles to be in a stabilizing mode of operation.
 This stabilizing once again needs to start at the shoulder girdle level with muscles like serratus anterior engaged, but not limited to those muscles.
 From there, we can use the smaller muscles that stabilize the shoulder joint itself such as the deltoids and rotator cuff muscles.

-You can build up the muscles which stabilize the shoulder girdle in arm balances over time and through movements that you do in your regular practice.
-I talk about this a bit in the sun salutation series that I did.
-It makes sense to me to build up the strength in postures that are less demanding than a full fledged arm balance.
+You can build up the muscles that stabilize the shoulder girdle in arm balances over time and through movements that you do in your regular practice.
+I talked about this a bit in the sun salutation series that I did.
+It makes sense to me to build up the strength in postures that are less demanding than a full-fledged arm balance.
 Get the pattern and training of the muscles right first, and then build up into more full or intense arm balances.